The Randell Research Center is pleased to announce we are OPEN to the general public with COVID-19 precautions!

 Free parking with accessible spaces available year-round.

 No tickets are required to visit the Randell Research Center, Calusa Heritage Trail.

 Are food or beverages allowed inside the building?

 Food and drinks are not allowed inside Gift Shop, Classroom and Restrooms.
 We do have an outdoor picnic area where visitors may eat.

 Yes, strollers are allowed on the Calusa Heritage Trail.

 The Fine Print:

 By visiting the Randell Research Center, all visitors voluntarily assume all risks related to COVID-19 exposure and accept and agree to abide by these guidelines and all other signage posted on the premises.
 RRC staff may deny any visitor common area entry once limits are reached.
-All visitors ages two (2) and up must wear a face covering that covers the nose and mouth.
+A face coverings that covers the nose and mouth is recommended for all visitors ages two (2) and up.
 Masks with exhalation valves are NOT permitted and bandanas or neck gaiters are NOT recommended.
 Visitors under two (2) years of age are not required to wear a face covering.
 Visitors are expected to provide their own face masks.
 Disposable face masks will be made available.
-At all times, visitors must remain at least six (6) feet, or two (2) meters, apart from others not in their party.
+It is recommended that at all times, visitors remain at least six (6) feet, or two (2) meters, apart from others not in their party.
 Visitors must respect all posted signage and follow all RRC rules and instructions.
 Any visitor, including members of that visitor’s party, who fails to follow the RRC signage, rules and instructions, may be denied entry or be required to leave the premise.
 Please call visitor services at 239-283-2157 if you have questions.
 Thank you for visiting!